sneuensc/mapache/README.md

-***!!!
-UNDER CONSTRUCTION !!!***

-The pipeline is under development.

-You are welcome to try it out.
-On the [Wiki](https://github.com/sneuensc/mapache/wiki), there is already a short manual describing how to get started.
-Happy to get any feedback/propositions.

-***mapache*** is a lightweighted mapping pipeline for ancient DNA using the workflow manager *snakemake*
+***Mapache*** is a lightweight mapping pipeline for ancient DNA using the workflow manager *snakemake*

-SUMMARY:

-Ancient DNA is degraded and contaminated.
-Most standard bioinformatics tools to align sequenced reads have been designed for modern data and cannot be used “out of the box” to accommodate the features typical of ancient DNA.
-In this work, we propose a robust pipeline to align ancient DNA data and to have a first rough idea of the authenticity of the data.
-The implemented modules consist of the steps needed to go from a simple ‘fastq' file to a final ‘bam' file.
-The steps include quality control, mapping, filtering, duplicate removal, damage pattern inference, realignment, statistics to assess authenticity and inference of the sex of the organism.
-A final graphical report summarizes the statistics of the different modules allowing a quick overview of the data.
-The pipeline is implemented in the workflow manager snakemake providing the flexibility to run the pipeline on a workstation, a high memory server or a cluster.
-The installation of the pipeline and the underlying programs is made easy using conda.
-The pipeline may be used out of the box, or may be adapted with little knowledge of python and snakemake.
+You are welcome to try out mapache.
+Please beware that the pipeline is under development, and we are happy to get any feedback/propositions.

+You can see an extensive documentation on how to use mapache in the [Wiki](https://github.com/sneuensc/mapache/wiki).
+If you already have some experience with DNA mapping and/or Snakemake, you can follow the quick guide below.

 The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=sneuensc/mapache).

-# Quick start
+# Quick guide
 To install mapache, you need to clone the repository and create a conda environment following the instructions below.
 This will automatically install the software needed to map FASTQ files to a reference genome and create a report with the mapping statistics.

 To execute mapache, you can move to the cloned directory (`mapache`) or symlink its content (the directories `config/`,  `results/`, `workflow/`, and `test_data/` if you want to run the test) to your working directory.

-You will mostly interact with mapache through its configuration file (`config/config.yaml`), where you can tweak the parameteres of the pipeline, and the samples file (`config/samples.tsv`), in which you can list all the input FASTQ files.
+You will mostly interact with mapache through its **configuration file** (`config/config.yaml`), where you can tweak the parameteres of the pipeline, and the **samples file** (`config/samples.tsv`), in which you can list all the input FASTQ files.

-## Install
+## Installation

 ```
 #--------------------------------------------------------------#